abradshaw/getting-started-with-satellite-6-command-line/installation/README.md

 ### Firewall configuration

 Its worth getting the firewall configured at this stage, so that we dont forget later.
-I shall assume a defualt firewall config exists.
+I shall assume a default firewall config exists.
 Configure the firewall any way you feel confortable, there is a quick option below.

 ```